Frida226/CST8319/README.md

 # CST 8319 - Flower Order System
+This repository hosts the code for the Flower Order System, designed as part of the coursework for CST 8319.
+The application is built using Java Servlets and JSP, with a MySQL database for backend storage.

 ## Branching Model
 master - The main branch representing the stable, production-ready code.
 This branch should always be in a working condition.
 All feature branches should branch off from the master.
 After a feature is completed and tested, it should be merged back into the master branch.